henrybravo/henrybravo/README.md

 ## Get in Touch
 - 🌐 Visit my website: [henrybravo.nl](https://henrybravo.nl)
-- 📫 Connect with me for consultancy or collaboration opportunities!
+- 📫 Connect with me and say hi!

 *Explore my repositories below to see my work in action!*